Cyborg swarm maps unknown environments

 More about this image

-NC State researchers working on the biobot project foccused on how to map areas where there is little or no precise information on where each biobot is, such as a collapsed building where you can’t use GPS technology.
+North Carolina State University researchers working on the biobot project foccused on how to map areas where there is little or no precise information on where each biobot is, such as a collapsed building where you can’t use GPS technology.

 The researchers say in the field, a swarm of biobots, such as remotely controlled cockroaches, would be equipped with electronic sensors and released into a collapsed building or other hard-to-reach area.
 The biobots would initially be allowed to move about randomly.
 Because the biobots couldn’t be tracked by GPS, their precise locations would be unknown.
 However, the sensors would signal researchers via radio waves whenever biobots got close to each other.